core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Since validation of responses assumes that cacheability of responses is possible in the first place, it would be convenient to define the use of ETag as outer option in {{I-D.ietf-core-cacheable-oscore}}.

-In case OSCORE is also used between the proxy and an individual origin server as per {{I-D.ietf-core-oscore-capable-proxies}}, then the outer ETag Option would be seamlessly protected with the OSCORE Security Context shared between the proxy and the origin server.
+If OSCORE is also used between the proxy and an individual origin server as per {{I-D.ietf-core-oscore-capable-proxies}}, then the outer ETag Option would be seamlessly protected with the OSCORE Security Context shared between the proxy and the origin server.

 The following text can be used to replace the last paragraph above.